 Addiction recovery is about health and connection, about creating opportunities for a new and fulfilling life and then learning how to live that life.
 Recovery is healthier living.
 At Cliffside Malibu, we don’t subscribe to the idea that addiction is a disease for which you must be treated.
-Instead, we believe in “loving an addict into treatment” – helping you to hear and eventually believe that the life you want for yourself is possible.
+Instead, we believe in “loving a person with substance use disorder into treatment” — helping you to hear and eventually believe that the life you want for yourself is possible.
 Once you realize this at a core level, we can then help you attain that very life you thought you could never have.

 Dr. Dan Siegel, a Harvard trained psychiatrist and clinical faculty at the UCLA School of Medicine, is a pioneer in the area of brain research.
 His work parallels what we do at Cliffside Malibu.
 He is a psychiatrist leading the call to bring holistic ideals and a focus on wellness, rather than disease, back into medicine.
 He has developed two concepts that are of particular importance to addiction recovery, Mindsight and Interpersonal Neurobiology.
 Although Cliffside Malibu applies the work of Dr. Siegel in its clinic, Dr. Siegel is not on our staff nor is he associated with Cliffside Malibu.